ignasrum/hocort/README.md

 pip3 install .
 ```

-Then launch it using the following command:
+Then run it using the following command:

 ```
 hocort